 - Ability to influence others

-So while you must gain core legal skills in law school, such as conducting legal research, drafting memoranda, reviewing contracts, preparing trial materials, and so on, you can also highlight your non-legal work experience by framing it in the context of these seven professional skills.
+While you will gain core legal skills in law school, such as conducting legal research, drafting memoranda, reviewing contracts, preparing trial materials, and so on, you can also highlight your non-legal work experience by framing it in the context of these seven professional skills.

-Use the following format to write your work experience on your résumé:
+Start by using the following format to write your non-legal work experience on your résumé:

 Action verb + responsibility or duty + explanation of how, why, or result